mysql/mysql-ndb-operator/docs/notes.md

 unline ndbmtd ndb_mgmd has no -n mode to wait and take e.g. a remote start command thus we wrap ndb_mgmd into an agent for that purpose

+The management server probably needs a small wrapper agent running inside its container in the first versions until we fixed ndb_mgmd to start and stop remotely.
+This could be part of the standard docker image as well.

 config changes require a re-write or patching of the configuration Both management servers need to be in stopped state in parallel for a moment to reload a new config version from the ini file.
 (How can we achieve that with very "agressive" k8 pod restarts?)